Alexhuszagh/PyCPP/README.md

 make -j 5                       # "msbuild pycpp.sln" for MSVC
 ```

-> **WARNING** On macOS, PyCPP does not build properly with XCode's Clang compiler.
-You must use a more modern Clang or GCC version from Homebrew.

 ## Performance

 To avoid long build times, PyCPP avoids inlining functions at all costs, and minimizes template definitions within headers, coming with a slight performance penalty.
 Using link-time optimization should remedy these issues, and mitigate the need for explicit inlining.